Sexual Fantasies Can Ruin Your Sex Life

 Man and woman in an intimate pose

 As an adolescent, Mahesh was groomed to be ‘a good boy’: to not make eye contact with girls.
 He belonged to a religious family; his father was the head priest of a temple.
 His growing sexuality conflicted with his upbringing, which caused him to go totally berserk in his fantasies.
-For years he pleasured himself by fantasising about orgies and deviant sexual behaviour.
+For years he pleasured himself by fantasizing about orgies and deviant sexual behavior.
 When he was married [through an arranged match], the problems began from the first night.
-His wife was unwilling to engage in deviant sexual behaviour, and therefore did not match up to his wild fantasies.
+His wife was unwilling to engage in deviant sexual behavior, and therefore did not match up to his wild fantasies.
 He would ask his wife to invite her sister for a sexual orgy and would constantly find flaws with her physical appearance.
 Distressed, she went back to her parents within the first three months of marriage.

-Blame it on upbringing
+Blame It on Upbringing

 During the course of the session with Mahesh, we gently helped him to see the connections his past and his fantasies had with the current marital problems.
-Gradually, he was able to disengage from his dysfunctional past and fantasy world and find fulfilment in the ‘real’ relationship.
+Gradually, he was able to disengage from his dysfunctional past and fantasy world and find fulfillment in the ‘real’ relationship.
 He established normal healthy sexual relationships with his wife, and the marriage was saved.

-From adolescence onwards, most people have sexual fantasies that serve a variety of functions and result in a wide range of responses within the individual.
+From adolescence onward, most people have sexual fantasies that serve a variety of functions and result in a wide range of responses within the individual.
 Some are pleasant or stimulating; others are confusing, embarrassing or even shocking.

 Sexual fantasies occur in an astonishingly wide variety of circumstances and settings.
 Sometimes these imaginative interludes are intentionally called forth to enliven a boring experience, to pass the time, or to provide a sense of excitement.
 At other times, sexual fantasies float into awareness in a seemingly random fashion, perhaps triggered by feelings and thoughts of which we have little or no awareness.

-woman fantasisingFantasising allows individuals to escape from the frustrations and limits of everyday living.
+woman fantasisingFantasizing allows individuals to escape from the frustrations and limits of everyday living.
 Often, a person returns to a particular preferred fantasy again and again, and gets comfortable with or even addicted to it.
 Occasionally, s/he may play out minor variations in the fantasy, but by and large the central theme remains fixed.

 Sometimes, these preferential fantasies may become troublesome—because of its repeated and exclusive nature, such a fantasy becomes mandatory for sexual arousal.
 The person doesn’t respond sexually to the partner, since arousal depends on fantasy alone.
-Sometimes, preferential fantasies can become obsessions that may interfere with behaviour or the thinking-feeling process.
+Sometimes, preferential fantasies can become obsessions that may interfere with behavior or the thinking-feeling process.

 During adolescence, boys and girls start growing to become sexually mature and start developing ‘secondary sexual characteristics’.
 A lot of psychological and emotional changes start happening rather rapidly during this time.
 Strong sexual feelings and thoughts start crossing the psyche rather erratically.
 Unusual and unexpected sexual dreams, strong physical attraction for the opposite sex, overwhelming urges to associate, relate, connect and impress the opposite sex are experienced.